-- 2 Disable the default gateway of the connection of wireless LAN (wlan0) connection. - 3 Set the encryption key management method to wpa-psk and set a passphrase. - In order to apply the changes, first disable wireless LAN (wlan0) connection. - 5 Enable the wireless LAN (wlan0) connection. - 3.
+- 1 Create the wireless LAN (wlan0) connection. - 2 Disable the default gateway of the connection of wireless LAN (wlan0) connection. - 3 Set the encryption key management method to wpa-psk and set a passphrase. - 4 In order to apply the changes, first disable wireless LAN (wlan0) connection. - Enable the wireless LAN (wlan0) connection. - 3.
 Configure the wired LAN interface (eth0).